-A. If the course is full, you will need to obtain a permission code from the instructor before you are allowed into the class.
+A. If the course is full, you will need to obtain a permission code from the department before you are allowed into the class.

-A. For most classes, you will need to either email the professor teaching that course, or go the first day of class and ask the professor for a permission code at the end.
-If you are trying to get into 2010, 2020, 2210, or 2220, just register for any open discussion section; we will transfer you to the discussion section you want internally.
+A. For most classes, you will need to either email the professor teaching that course, or go the first day of class and ask the professor for permission to enroll.
+You will then fill out a permission code request form here.

 A. There are department tutors listed on our site, the Tutoring Center has tutors available, and depending on your course, there may be Supplemental Instruction or Help Labs attached.
 Check your course syllabus for this information.

 A. In the larger courses (PHYS 2010, 2020, 2210, 2220), space fills up fast, and many students find themselves forced to sign up for a section that conflicts with their schedule.
 You are allowed to sign up for one discussion section, but attend another for the same lecture.
 Just inform your TA in the new section of the change.